-What distinguished the event for broadcasters was not only its scale and its setting but its significance in the life of the nation - the wedding of our future King and Queen - which meant that it would be the most important for some time, demanding OB meticulous planning and execution and the best resources available.
-Lighting alone accounted for nearly £100,000 of combined BBC and ITV cash, an modern lighting expenditure in technology unparalleled in the history of Outside Broadcasts.
+What distinguished the event for broadcasters was not only its scale and its setting but its significance in the life of the nation - the wedding of our future King and Queen - which meant that it would be the most important OB for some time, demanding meticulous planning and execution and the best resources available.
+Lighting alone accounted for nearly £100,000 of combined BBC and ITV cash, an expenditure in modern lighting technology unparalleled in the history of Outside Broadcasts.